dnstapir/nodeman/README.md

 The enrollment request is a JWS sign with both the data key (algorithm depending on key algorithm) and the enrollment secret (algorithm `HS256`).
 JWS payload is a dictionary with the following properties:

 - `timestamp`, A timestamp with the current time (ISO8601)
-- `x509_csr`, A string with a PEM-encoded X.509 Certificate Signing Request with _Common Name_ and _Subject Alterantive Name_ set to the full node name.
+- `x509_csr`, A string with a PEM-encoded X.509 Certificate Signing Request with _Common Name_ and _Subject Alternative Name_ set to the full node name.
 - `public_key`, A JWK dictionary containing the public data key.

 ### Response